-A consent order (clean break order) is a legal document that states how you intend to separate your assets and finances when ending your marriage and is made by agreement.
+A consent order is a legal document that states how you intend to separate your assets and finances when ending your marriage and is made by agreement.

 Obtaining a consent order is the only way divorcing parties can ensure that any agreement reached is legally enforceable, which will then prevent any future claims being made by both parties.